WE OFFER FREE ESTIMATES

 I am landscaping a courtyard, and it’s incredibly overgrown with a hodgepodge effect.
 I like many varieties of plants, but not sure if it’s the placement or the choices that are off.
 Can you help?

 Yes, in my experience with a small courtyard, the best approach is to use just a few plant options.
 In some cases, three or four groups are enough, although you have to use each plant in quantity.
 Start with your top layer first & go from there.
 Use one or two accent points and reuse them throughout the other areas of the courtyard.
 So even if the space is not symmetrical the planting will flow nicely.
 You can also use containers for additional accents.

 What are some low-maintenance trees I can plant in my garden that will attract birds and wildlife, and are somewhat small to medium height?

 Dahoon & American Holly, Japanese Blueberry trees, Little gem Magnolia and wax myrtle are just a few.

 It is best to trim Crape myrtles in Late Winter or Early spring while the tree is dormant.

 Living in Florida, we are blessed.
-Usually any month of the years is a great time to plant, although due to the recent frosts the best time to install your new landscaping is Late March to early July.
-The intense heat of August tends to make the plant & trees shock a bit & of course, we are always on the lookout for those bad storms.
+Usually, any month of the year is a great time to plant, although due to the recent frosts, the best time to install your new landscaping is Late March to early July.
+The intense heat of August tends to make the plants & trees shock a bit & of course, we are always on the lookout for those bad storms.
 Best not to subject a newly rooted tree to any heavy winds & rain.